jinlab-washu/Bio5488-Genomics/Assignments/A05/Assignment5.md

 What do you expect to see?

 **EC Question 2**
-What did uyou actually see?
+What did you actually see?
 If you did not find what you expected, what sorts of variation could account for this?

 ---